JeremyAnsel/xwa_hooks/xwa_hook_weapon_lock/zip/readme.txt

 Suppose that the craft is "FlightModels\[Model].opt".

-To set the warhead losk settings, create a file named "FlightModels\[Model]WarheadLock.txt" or create a section named "[WarheadLock]" in "FlightModels\[Model].ini".
+To set the warhead lock settings, create a file named "FlightModels\[Model]WarheadLock.txt" or create a section named "[WarheadLock]" in "FlightModels\[Model].ini".
 The format is:
 LockDistance0 = value
 LockDistance1 = value